Foundation Stock Service

 While the precise origin of one of the most ancient dog breeds is not known, the Spanish Mastiffs were originally bred over 2000 years ago in Spain as cattle dogs.
 With their imposing size and fierce nature, their main job was to keep wolfs and other predators away from the cattle.

 Later on, they also assisted in herding the valuable Merino Sheep across the Iberian Peninsula, and the ratio for this usually was at least one Mastiff per 100 sheep.
-Thanks to their thick coat, they were very resilient to the changing weather while travelling hundreds of miles between northern and southern Spain as the seasons changed.
+Thanks to their thick coat, they were very resilient to the changing weather while travelling hundreds of miles between the northern and southern Spain as the seasons changed.

 Through the efforts of Spanish Mastiff enthusiasts, the Asociación Española del Perro Mastín Español was formed in 1981, to update the breed standard and refocus on their main characteristics as cattle dogs.
 The American Kennel Club registered this rare breed back in 2008.